Persisais/go-freeipa/README.md

 [`developing.md`](https://github.com/ccin2p3/go-freeipa/blob/master/developing.md)
 for information on how this library is generated.

+Created this to make Kerberos ticket API authentication, because password auth don't work on my FreeIPA instanse for some reason

 ## Features

 * Kerberos and password API authentication
+* Kerberos ticket API authentication

 ## History and credits